markjprice/tools-skills-net8/docs/errata/errata.md

 > Thanks to [P9avel](https://github.com/P9avel) for raising this [issue on October 7, 2024](https://github.com/markjprice/tools-skills-net8/issues/15).

 I wrote, "The preceding code is a unit test class named `GetById` ..." when I should have written, "The preceding code is an integration test class named `GetById` ..."

+# Page 509 - Generating tests with the Playwright Inspector

+> Thanks to [P9avel](https://github.com/P9avel) for raising this [issue on October 9, 2024](https://github.com/markjprice/tools-skills-net8/issues/16).

+In the paths to "start the Playwright Inspector with emulation options like setting a view port size", I typed a slash `/` instead of a dot `.` between the `8` and `0`.
+For example, I typed `net8/0` instead of `net8.0`.